Interstate 95: South Carolina

 Entering South Carolina, I-95 diverts from its coastal route to a more inland route to the west.
 I-95 does not go near any major cities in South Carolina, with the largest city along its route being Florence, the tenth largest in the state.
 The rest of South Carolina can be accessed via other Interstates that intersect I-95.
 It intersects I-26 near Harleyville, which provides access to Charleston, Columbia, and Upstate South Carolina.
 It also intersects I-20 at Florence, which also connects to Columbia and then on to Atlanta, Georgia.
 At the North Carolina border, I-95 passes the South of the Border roadside attraction.

 North Carolina

-In North Carolina, I-95 informally serves as the separation between the state's western Piedmont and eastern Atlantic Plain regions.
+In North Carolina, I-95 informally serves as the separation between the state's central Piedmont and eastern Atlantic Plain regions.
 Much like its route in South Carolina, I-95 runs through mostly rural areas, avoiding major cities like Raleigh and Durham.
 The route intersects I-74 near Lumberton, I-40 near Benson, and Future I-87/US 64 near Rocky Mount.
-Several medium sized cities lie along I-95 in North Carolina, including (from south to north) Fayetteville, Wilson, and Rocky Mount.
+Several medium-sized cities lie along I-95 in North Carolina, including (from south to north) Fayetteville, Wilson, and Rocky Mount.
 At Gaston, I-95 crosses into Virginia.